RM-Terrell/project-orbital/docs/design_docs/rest_api_math.md

 Every response contains a `calculation_results` field listing the results of the calculation as a dictionary.
 Calculations may return one number, or many.

 Every response contains a `warnings` field containing any warnings (like the divide by zero example) as a list of strings.

+### Code locations

+Actual mathematics will live in their own functions / methods in their own files.
+They will then be imported into the REST API views and ran, keeping them separate and modular.
+Opens possibility for math being done with other modules / languages / systems and swapping them with (relative) ease.